Overcoming Concept Shift in Domain-Aware Settings through Consolidated Internal Distributions: Background and Related Work

-When a deep network is trained for solving a classification problem, the model would have decent performance only if the data points that belong to each class form a single cluster in an embedding space which is modeled by the network responses at higher layers.
-In other words, the source domain input distribution is transformed into a multi-modal internal distribution, where each mode of the distribution encodes one of the classes.
-The internal distribution encodes the knowledge gained from supervised learning in the source domain.
+When a deep network is trained on a classification problem, the model would have decent performance only if the data points that belong to each class form a single cluster in an embedding space which is modeled by the network responses at higher layers.
+In other words, the source domain input distribution is transformed into a multimodal internal distribution, where each mode of the distribution encodes one of the classes.
+This internal distribution encodes the knowledge gained from supervised learning in the source domain.
 Domain shift occurs when changes in the input distribution lead to discrepancies between the transformed input distribution and the internally learned distribution.
-UDA can be addressed by aligning the target domain distribution internally with the source domain internal distribution.
-We estimate the internal distribution in the embedding space via a parametric Gaussian mixture model.
-We develop an algorithm for sequential model adaptation by enforcing the target domain to share the same internal distribution in the embedding.
+UDA can be addressed by aligning the target domain distribution with the learned source domain internal distribution.
+We estimate the internal distribution in the embedding via a parametric Gaussian mixture model (GMM).
+Previously, this idea has been used to address learning settings different from our setting \cite{oliveira2019gmm,wu2005tracking,pfulb2021overcoming} We develop an algorithm for addressing sequential model adaptation by enforcing the target domain to share the same internal distribution.